aorborc/vertex-file-processor/docs/README.md

 Back-end Behavior (processFile)
 - Input: { fileUrl: string (gs:// or https), prompt: string, reset?: boolean }
-- Output: { success, gcsUri, extracted, extractedRaw, vertex, cachedProcess?, cachedAt? }
+- Output: direct Zoho Creator Publish API JSON
 - Internal steps:
   1) If https, check urlCache, else download and upload to GCS, then save urlCache
-  2) Compute cache key; if not reset, return processCache if found
+  2) Compute cache key; if not reset, reuse cached extracted JSON if present
   3) Call Vertex AI using fileData (fileUri) or inlineData fallback
-  4) Parse model output to JSON; propagate field-level confidences
+  4) Parse model output to JSON; attach *_confidence fields
+  5) Build Zoho payload with the 19 fields and 19 confidences; if fileUrl is a Zoho file link, include `File_ID`
-  5) Save processCache and return response
+  6) POST to Zoho Publish API and return its response

 Back-end Behavior (signedUrl)
 - Input: ?gsUri=gs://...&ttlSec=604800 (max 7 days)